jahidul-arafat/oci_dev_and_archi_scratchbook/oci_database_projects/mysql/buggy_scripts/sample_script_1_resolution.md

 ## Resolution
 In the modified script, I have made the following changes:

+ ** Please keep in mind that running these scripts should be done in a controlled environment for simulation and learning purposes.
+Always exercise caution and ensure thorough testing before applying any changes to production systems.

 ### Resolution01/Scenario (a): Filling up the InnoDB temporary tablespace

 - [x] Changed the table's storage engine to ENGINE=MEMORY to use memory-based storage, which is typically faster than disk-based storage.